A Simple Guide to Making New Friends

 Our old friends are like comfortable blue jeans.
 They are worn in, reliable, non-binding, cozy, patched in places, but still a perfect fit.
 We've had them so long, they are like second skin.

-Why is it worthwhile to expand your circle of friends and reach out to new people?
-There are several reasons:
+Is it worthwhile to expand your circle of friends and reach out to meet new people?

-- New friends allow you to tap in to areas of yourself that are dormant or yet to be discovered.
+- Making new friends allow you to tap into areas of yourself that are dormant or yet to be discovered.
 I recently became a member of a blogging club, and I have learned so much about myself, my untapped abilities, and new career possibilities.
 Plus, I have new friends all over the world who have invited me for a visit!

-- New friends broaden your sphere of influence.
+- Making new friends broadens your sphere of influence.
 Do you have something valuable to offer the world?
 It doesn't have to be a great idea or service or product.
-Even the smallest acts of kindness, love and generosity shared with another has a ripple effect on the world.
+Even the smallest acts of kindness, love, and generosity shared with another has a ripple effect on the world.
 There is no better place to start this ripple than with a friend.

 - One new friend can provide you with a network of potential additional new friends.
 You will be introduced to the friends of your new friend, and your circle of friendships can continue to grow exponentially if you desire it.